jupyter/nbdime/docs/source/vcs.rst

 nbdime supplies an entry point for registering its driver with git::

-    git-nbdiffdriver config --enable [--global]
+    git-nbdiffdriver config --enable [--global | --system]

-This command will register the nbdime diff driver with git on the project (repository) or global (user) level when the ``--global`` option is used.
+This command will register the nbdime diff driver with git on the repository, global (user), or ssytem level according to the ``--global`` or ``--system`` options.
 Additionally, this command will associate the diff driver with the ``.ipynb`` file extension, again either on the project or global level.